njustesen/TRTS/rules.md

 #### Splitting Damage
 Normally, all damage from a unit has to be assigned to the same enemy unit but if the amount of damage surpasses the health points of the targeted unit, the remaining damage can be allocated to other enemy units, if the following requirements are met:

-- Melee attacks cannot be split onto ranged units, unless they are slower than the attacker.
+- Shorter ranged attackers cannot split damage onto longer ranged defenders, unless the attackers are faster than the defenders.
 - _Splash_ damage cannot be split between units but has its own special rules (described later)

 #### Melee Targeting